PaulVarnerAtGit/RaspberryPiSpeedtestScripts/README.md

 Before you can run the script, speedtest must be installed.
 You can use the information in the following web link to install speedtest.  <https://www.raspberrypi.org/forums/viewtopic.php?t=266222>

-Once installed, the following commands from the Terminal.
+Once installed, the following commands can be run from the Terminal.

 	speedtest <-- provides verbose output with all messages.